Undocumented: Books for Middle Grades and Young Adults

 Emily Francis' memoir tells her story through a series of letters she writes to eight immigrant students in whom she sees pieces of herself.
 She shares memories from her childhood in Guatemala, where she worked in her mother’s fruit-selling business and helped raise her four younger siblings, through her journey into the United States as an undocumented, unaccompanied minor, and to her experience fulfilling her dream of becoming an award-winning educator of immigrant students and English learners.

-Product Description: Just Like Us tells the story of four high school students whose parents entered this country illegally from Mexico.
+Product Description: Just Like Us tells the story of four high school students whose parents entered this country as undocumented immigrants from Mexico.
 We meet the girls on the eve of their senior prom in Denver, Colorado.
 All four of the girls have grown up in the United States, and all four want to live the American dream, but only two have documents.
 Just Like Us is a coming-of-age story about girlhood, friendship, and identity — what it means to steal an identity, what it means to have a public identity, what it means to inherit an identity from parents.

 Land of the Cranes